soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 ![Alt Text](images/smoothing_traffic_flow/Model_establishment_schematic.png)

-### Scenario Autonomous Vehicle Increases Traffic Speed
+### Scenario: Autonomous Vehicle Increases Traffic Speed

 The scenario that autonomous vehicle increases the traffic speed.
 (a) Is the scenario that all vehicles are human driven and the space between each two vehicles is equal for homogeneous car following dynamics.